Whitey Bulger: Halloran and Donahue murders

-As Donahue and Halloran drove out of the parking lot, Weeks signaled Bulger by stating, "The balloon is in the air" over a walkie-talkie.
-Bulger drove up with another man armed with a silenced MAC-10; Bulger himself carried a .30 Carbine.
-Bulger and the other gunman, both disguised, opened fire and sprayed Halloran and Donahue's car with bullets.
+As Donahue and Halloran drove out of the parking lot in a blue Datsun, Weeks signaled Bulger by stating, "The balloon is in the air" over a walkie-talkie.
+Bulger then pulled alongside the Datsun in a souped-up 1975 Chevrolet Malibu with another man armed with a silenced MAC-10 submachine gun; Bulger himself carried a .30 carbine rifle.
+Both gunmen were disguised; Bulger with an Afro wig and a fake moustache, and the other man in a ski mask.
+In the disguise, Bulger apparently resembled Jimmy Flynn, a hoodlum with whom Halloran had been feuding.
+After Bulger yelled "Brian!", both shooters opened fire and sprayed Halloran and Donahue's car with bullets.
 Donahue was shot in the head and killed instantly.
+The second gunman's firearm allegedly jammed after the initial volley of shots.
+As Halloran stumbled out of the car still alive, Bulger did a U-turn and continued shooting Halloran until his body was "bouncing off the ground", according to Weeks.

-Halloran lived long enough to identify his attacker as Bulger associate James Flynn, who was later tried and acquitted.
+Although he was shot approximately 20 times, Halloran lived long enough to incorrectly identify his attacker as Bulger associate Flynn, who was later tried and acquitted.
+Halloran died in hospital from blood loss.
 Flynn remained the prime suspect until 1999, when Weeks agreed to cooperate with investigators and identified Bulger as one of the shooters.
-Flemmi has identified the second shooter as Patrick Nee, who has denied the allegation and has yet to be charged.
+Flemmi has identified the second shooter as Patrick Nee, who denied the allegation and was never charged.

+Shortly after the shootings, Bulger and Weeks returned to the scene to recover one of the Malibu's hub caps while police were still present.
+The following day, Bulger, Weeks, and Flemmi, who expressed his disappointment that he hadn't taken part in the killings, inspected the bullet-riddled Datsun at a tow lot.
+Bulger instructed Weeks to dispose of the weapons used in the killings by throwing them in Marine Bay.

 Donahue was survived by his wife and three sons.
-His family, and Halloran's, eventually filed a civil lawsuit against the U.S. government after learning that Connolly had informed Bulger of Halloran's informant status.
+The families of Donahue and Halloran eventually filed a civil lawsuit against the U.S. government after learning that Connolly had informed Bulger of Halloran's informant status.
 Both families were awarded several million dollars in damages.
 However, the verdict was overturned on appeal due to the late filing of the claims.
 Thomas Donahue, who was eight years old when his father was murdered, has become a spokesman for the families of those allegedly murdered by the Winter Hill Gang.